Since v17.0.0,v16.12.0 - Check

 s in

-Node.js APIs by solving these two issues by listening to the
+Node.js APIs by solving these two issues by listening to

-event such that stopImmediatePropagation
+the event such that

-not prevent the listener from running.
+listener from running.

 Returns a disposable so that it may be unsubscribed from more easily.